rjkiv/jeff-template/docs/objects.md

 - `"mw_version"` The X360 compiler version.
 - `"cflags"` The compiler flags to use for this object type.
 - `"objects"` The different objects that make up this object type.

+For additional reference on how this json should be formatted, feel free to use [the ongoing DC3 decomp's json](https://github.com/rjkiv/dc3-decomp/blob/main/config/373307D9/config.json) as an extra resource.